amukhi123/stealth-takedown/README.md

 ## Description

-A recreation of a stealth takedown or assassination game mechanic found in games such as Assassin's Creed and Shadow of War.
+A recreation of a stealth takedown or assassination gameplay mechanic found in games such as Assassin's Creed and Shadow of War.
 The player is able to walk up to an enemy and perform a takedown.
 A paired animation is played (for both the player and the enemy) and motion warping occurs to move the player to the appropriate position.

 ## Controls